 Let's start with the description after the state machine comes to the idle state.
 This is the most often used state.
 When transmitter has nothing to do, it waits in the idle mode for the transmission request.
 Wishbone Interface (WBI) requests the transmission by setting the TxStartFrm signal to 1 for two clock cycles (together with the first byte of the data that needs to be sent).
 This forces the state machine (SM) to go to the preamble state (StatePreamble).
 In the preamble state MTxEn signal is set to 1, informing the Ethernet PHY chip that transmission will start.
 Together with the MTxEn signal, data signal MTxD is set to the preamble value 0x5.
 After the preamble is sent (0x555555), SFD is sent (Start Frame Delimiter (0xd)).
 After that SM goes to the data0 state (StateData0) and signal TxUsedData is set to inform the WBI to provide next data byte.
-LSB nibble of the data byte is sent and then SM goes to the data1 state (StateData1), where the MSB nibble of the data byte is sent.
+LSB nibble of the data byte is sent.
 SM continues to switch between the data0 and data1 states until the end of the packet.
-When there is just one byte left to be send, WBI sets the signal TxEndFrm that marks the last byte of the data that needs to be sent.
+When there is just one byte left to be sent, WBI sets the signal TxEndFrm that marks the last byte of the data that needs to be sent.